sv-tools/create-milestone-action/README.md

 # create-milestone-action
-Creating a milestone or returning an existing one.
+Create a new milestone or return an existing one.
 Pure JS action.

 ## Inputs